oauth-wg/draft-ietf-oauth-attestation-based-client-auth/draft-ietf-oauth-attestation-based-client-auth.md

 ## Client Attestation at the PAR Endpoint {#par-endpoint}

-A Client Attestation can be used at the PAR endpoint instead of alternative client authentication mechanisms like JWT client assertion-based authentication (as defined in Section 2.2 of [RFC7523]).
+A Client Attestation can be used at the Pushed Authorization Request (PAR) endpoint defined in {{RFC9126}} instead of alternative client authentication mechanisms like JWT client assertion-based authentication (as defined in Section 2.2 of [RFC7523]).

 The Authorization Server MUST perform all of the checks outlined in [](#checking-http-requests-with-client-attestations) for a received PAR request which is making use of the client attestation mechanism as defined by this draft.

+If the pushed authorization request contains a `client_id` parameter as per {{RFC9126}} the Authorization Server MUST verify that the value of this parameter is the same as the client_id value in the `sub` claim of the Client Attestation and `iss` claim of the Client Attestation PoP.

 The following example demonstrates usage of the client attestation mechanism in a PAR request (with extra line breaks for display purposes only):